 [horizontal rule]

 4. how the charge supports performance of the project scope of work.

-Explanations that merely state that the transfer was made “to correct an error” or “to transfer to correct project” are not sufficient to justify new charges on a sponsored project account.
+Explanations that merely state that the transfer was made “to correct an error” or “to transfer to correct project” are not sufficient to justify transfer of charges to a sponsored project account.
 Transfers from one sponsored project to another sponsored project to reduce cost overruns, to spend unused balances, to avoid restrictions imposed by law or agreement terms, or for other reasons of convenience are strictly prohibited by sponsors.

+[horizontal rule]